Domaine Alain Voge - Saint-Péray Fleur de Crussol 2022

 Robert Parker - Wine Advocate

-Despite the climatic challenges of 2021, general manager Lionel Fraisse was all smiles when I rang the doorbell of the small tasting room in the village of Cornas.
-I thought I caught a glimpse of the widow Voge behind the curtains to my right, where she continues to live since Alain's death in 2020.
-There will be no Saint-Péray Ongrie from 2021, nor Saint-Péray pétillant from this year, says Fraisse, as these vineyards have been devastated by frost and mildew.
-In addition, Fraisse said no decision had yet been made on the separate bottling of a 2020 Chapelle Saint Pierre and a Vieilles Fontaines.
-Fortunately, the 2019 versions here are solid, with the 2019 Vieilles Fontaines (still in barrel at the time of my visit) particularly impressive.
-We took advantage of my visit to inquire about some of the 2011 and 2001 wines, so owners of these will find updated reviews in this report.
-This organic estate remains a great source of Cornas and Saint-Péray.
+Despite the climatic challenges of 2021, CEO Lionel Fraisse had a smile on his face when I rang the doorbell of the small tasting room in the village of Cornas.
+I thought I caught a glimpse of the widow Voge behind the curtains to my right, where she has continued to live since Alain's death in 2020.
+There will be no Saint-Péray Ongrie from 2021, nor any sparkling Saint-Péray from this year, says Fraisse, as these vineyards have been devastated by frost and mildew.
+In addition, Fraisse said that no decision had yet been made regarding the separate bottling of a Chapelle Saint Pierre 2020 and a Vieilles Fontaines.
+Fortunately, the 2019 versions here are solid, with the Vieilles Fontaines 2019 (still in barrel at the time of my visit) particularly impressive.
+We took advantage of my visit to find out about some wines from 2011 and 2001, so owners of these will find updated reviews in this report.
+This organic estate remains a fine source of Cornas and Saint-Péray.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

 The entire vineyard has been certified biodynamic since 2013.
-The estate boasts exceptional hillside vineyards, entirely worked by hand.
+The estate has exceptional hillside vineyards, which are entirely worked by hand.
 The presence of old vines also contributes to producing wines with a strong personality.
-The Fleur de Crussol cuvée, located in the La Côte area, comes from a vineyard over 70 years old.
-Since the 2015 vintage, the Terres Boisées cuvée bears the name of the parcel it comes from: Ongrie, located on granitic alluvium.
-Les Vinsonnes has also been renamed Les Côtes, after the terroir in the village of Mauves.
-In red, Les Vieilles Fontaines comes from 80-year-old vines planted on decomposed granite.
+The Fleur de Crussol cuvée, located in the La Côte area, comes from a vineyard that is over 70 years old.
+Since the 2015 vintage, the Terres Boisées cuvée has been named after the plot from which it comes: Ongrie, located on granite alluvial deposits.
+There has also been a change for Les Vinsonnes, which has become Les Côtes, named after the terroir located in the village of Mauves.
+The red wine Les Vieilles Fontaines comes from 80-year-old vines planted on decomposed granite.

 Jancis Robinson